If you manage a rental property in BC, high tenant turnover can be one of the biggest issues.

 9 Ways to Decrease Tenant Turnover

 Looking for stable, long-term tenants who don’t turn over every year?
-Here are 9 ways how to reduce tenant turnover:
+Here are 9 ways how to reduce rental house & apartment turnover:

 1. Screen for High-Quality Tenants